 - Know Your Compensation Guidelines – You (obviously) know how much you currently earn, and whatever that is, I’m sure you think it is too low.
 That being said, do you really know what you are worth?
 Do you really know what you current employer’s competitors are paying.
 You should do the research to make sure you align your expectations with the current job market.
 Salary versus Stress

-- Update Your Resumes – Sounds pretty basic, but you would be surprised how many people don’t keep their resume up to date or, worse, don’t update and review their resume before sending it to a potential employer.
-Your resume is your most important job search document, review and revise often.
-5 Reasons to Update Your Resume
+- update Your Resumes – Sounds pretty basic, but you would be surprised how many people don’t keep their resume up to date or, worse, don’t update and review their resume before sending it to a potential employer.

-- Update Your LinkedIn Profile – LinkedIn is probably the number one site for job search connections.
-This is the first place people go when they want to know more about your professional life and also the first place recruiters and companies go to find new talent.
-You should update your LinkedIn profile on a regular basis.
-At least once per week if you are in the midst of a job search.
-5 Mistakes to Avoid on Your LinkedIn Profile
+- update Your linkedin Profile – linkedin is probably the number one site for job linkedin profile on a regular basis.
+At least once per week if you are in the midst of a job linkedin Profile

 - Research Your Social Presence on the Internet – So what’s lurking out there on the Internet that will get you in trouble with your current or potential employers?
 The rule of thumb is, if there is something you wouldn’t want your mother to see, then it shouldn’t be on the Internet.
 Even if you think you’ve been perfect with what you’ve posted, have any of your “friends” posted something that would embarrass you?
 Only one way to find out, do some research on yourself starting with Googling yourself.
 5 Tips for Using Social Media When Job Hunting